ngkhiem97/deep-learning-image-classification/README.md

 | --- | --- | --- | --- | --- |
 | Email | mk3272@drexel.edu | ktn44@drexel.edu | thn44@drexel.edu | co449@drexel.edu |

+In this project, we implemented deep learning neural networks without using deep learning libraries to classify images of the CIFAR-10 data set.
+We used 2 deep learning architectures:

+- Multi-layer Perceptron Model
+- Convolutional Neural Network (LeNet)

 ## Install dependencies

 Python3 and Pip is required to install the dependencies.